prashant-jayan21/minecraft-dialogue/README.md

 The data format can be found at https://docs.google.com/document/d/1uo8oZbGhOuSfG5p_7rZlHfPwc2WOjIA0hcMzj70Qtoo/edit.

-How to get pdf files, etc. -- TODO
+How to obtain latex/pdf files, dialogue.txt, dialogue-with-actions.txt ...
+TODO

 ## Creating your own target structures ##
 To create target structures, you only need one open Minecraft client open on your local machine.